-We firmly believe that a diverse and equitable work environment is essential for driving innovation, improving decision-making, and
+We firmly believe that a diverse and equitable work environment is essential for driving innovation, improving decision-making, and ensuring the long-term success of our company.
+To achieve this, we have implemented several strategic initiatives:

 Additionally, we have implemented strategies to attract and retain diverse talent, focusing on four main areas of action that have strengthened our diversity, equity, and inclusion policy.